Gage Larvadain

-Dillan Gage Larvadain (/ˈlɑːrvədæn/ LAR-və-dan; born January 3, 2003) is an American professional football wide receiver and punt returner for the Cleveland Browns of the National Football League (NFL).
-He played college football for the Southeastern Louisiana Lions, Miami RedHawks and South Carolina Gamecocks.
+Dillan Gage Larvadain (/ˈlɑːrvədæn/ LAR-və-dan; born January 3, 2003) is an American professional football wide receiver and punt returner for the Baltimore Ravens of the National Football League (NFL).
+He played college football for the Southeastern Louisiana Lions, Miami RedHawks, and South Carolina Gamecocks.

-Early life and high school
+Early life

 Larvadain grew up in Donaldsonville, Louisiana and attended Riverside Academy in Reserve, Louisiana, where he lettered in football and basketball.
 He played as a quarterback, wide receiver and a defensive back during his high school career.
 He accounted a total of 2,400 yards and 33 touchdowns during his career and was named the High School Football Player of the Year by Crescent City Sports, NASH ICON 106.1 FM and Friday Night Football.
 He would commit to play college football at Southeastern Louisiana University.
 He would also join their basketball team as a walk-on.

 College career

 Southeastern Louisiana

 During Larvadain's true freshman season in 2021, he played in all 13 games and started six of them, finishing the season with 37 receptions for 521 yards and five touchdowns.
 He was named on the All-Southland Conference as both a wide receiver and a kick returner and was also named the Southland Conference Freshman of the Year, being the first Lion to win the award since 2008.

 During his basketball career, he played in 11 games where he averaged 1.6 points per game, hit 46.2% of his shots and grabbed nine rebounds.

 During the 2022 season, he played in all 13 games and started six of them, finishing the season with 59 receptions for 731 yards and two touchdowns.
 He also averaged 25.1 yards on 20 kickoff returns and rushed for 74 yards on 15 carries.

 On December 12, 2022, Larvadain announced that he would enter the transfer portal.